 Coverage Periods and Costs

 The coverage period for a hurricane deductible begins when the hurricane warning is issued and ends shortly after the storm dissipates or the warning expires.
 This timeframe ensures that the deductible covers all damages directly caused by the hurricane but excludes unrelated incidents occurring outside this window.
+In some policies, the hurricane deductible may only be applied once per calendar year, regardless of the number of hurricanes, unless you change insurers or coverage.
 Familiarizing yourself with these periods can provide clarity during the aftermath of such storms.

 These deductibles are often calculated as a percentage of your home’s insured value.
 Depending on your policy, the percentage might range from 1% to 5%.
 For instance, on a home insured for $300,000, a 2% deductible would equal $6,000.
 Do your current deductible amounts align with your financial preparedness?
 Reviewing this ahead of hurricane season can ease potential strain during an already stressful time.